Child Custody Complex Issues. Dedicated Attorneys. Proven Success.

 The issue of how to care for children can be among the most contentious for parents who are going through a divorce or otherwise living under separate roofs.
 Where will the children live?
 How will decisions, both big and small, be made about their lives?
 These are the issues that must be considered in a child custody agreement in the state of New York.

-The law says that the one factor which supersedes all else is the best interests of the child.
+The law says that the one factor that supersedes all else is the best interests of the child.
 Rosenberg Family Law PC is here to make sure our client’s parental perspective on what those best interests are is heard and advocated for.

 The child custody lawyers in our Long Island office serve the entire New York Metropolitan Area.
 Call (516) 212-9211 or contact us online today.